 What to expect in Bali?

 Around 83.5% of the population in Bali follows Balinese Hinduism.
 As compared to most of the Muslim-majority places in Indonesia.
 Other religions in Bali include Buddhism, Christianity, and Islam.
 The Balinese people give a lot of importance to their culture and tradition.
 They are connected with their beliefs in the gods and goddesses and carry their culture with pride.
-Wherever you go, you will find temples, ceremonies, ritual and sacred offering.
+Wherever you go, you will find temples, ceremonies, ritual and sacred offerings.

 Canang sari- The offering